Navigating the Tire Landscape for Peak Performance and Safety

 R-2 – These tires have a tread depth that is twice that of an R-1 tire.
 These tires are meant to handle farming needs in wet muck or mud.
 R-2 tires are typically used in rice paddies or sugar cane fields.

 The Firestone CHAMPION SPADE GRIP is a fantastic R-2 tire designed with bolstered tread bars for extra-long wear in wet conditions.
-The rubber compounds are designed to handle the thickest mud and muck and will resist weather cracking.
+The rubber compounds are designed to handle the thickest mud and muck and resist weather cracking.

 R-3 – These tires are generally used for turf applications and are more suited for general, modest usage.
 They are excellent for getting lots of ground contact on slopes or in snowy conditions.